voytekresearch/spikewise/README.md

 # spikeparam

-Spike waveform parameterization and analysis for juxtacellular and patch-clamp recordings.
+Spike waveform parameterization and analysis for intracellular and extracellular recordings.

 ---